High School Counseling

 Schedule changes WILL NOT be made for teacher preference.

 Schedule changes for second semester will run from Thursday, December 11, to Tuesday, December 16, and again during the first cycle of the second semester.
 Students should sign up on their Counselor’s door to make an appointment for a schedule change on those days.
 On Monday, December 15, there is a noon dismissal so students are welcome to “walk-in” and see their counselor for a schedule change from 12-3pm that day.
 Tuesday is the first day of final exams and many counselors will be proctoring finals so students who want to change a schedule that day should walk in and a counselor who is available in the office can assist with the change.
+The last schedule change appointment for December 16th will be 12:45 PM.

 If a student is planning on dropping a yearlong class, please note that a form must be filled out, signed by a parent, and returned to the Counseling Office in order for that change to be made.